jackyccl/Finding-Lanes-for-Self-Driving-Car/README.md

 			 	intensities of ori image would just stay the same

-step 9 - Optimization finding lane lines instead of having multiple lines, we can average their slope and y-intercept into a single line that traces out both of lanes
+# Step 9 - Optimization finding lane lines
+instead of having multiple lines, we can average their slope and y-intercept into a single line that traces out both of lanes